sahilattri2/The-Organic-Revolution-SDG-12-Backend/README.md

 ## User Management:

-POST /api/users/register - Register a new user.
+POST /api/users/register - Register a new user.<br />
-POST /api/users/login - Log in an existing user.
+POST /api/users/login - Log in an existing user.<br />
-PUT /api/users/{id} - Update user profile.
+PUT /api/users/{id} - Update user profile.<br />
 ## Blog Management:

-GET /api/blogs - Get all blog posts.
+GET /api/blogs - Get all blog posts.<br />
-POST /api/blogs - Create a new blog post.
+POST /api/blogs - Create a new blog post.<br />
-PUT /api/blogs/{id} - Update an existing blog post.
+PUT /api/blogs/{id} - Update an existing blog post.<br />
-DELETE /api/blogs/{id} - Delete a blog post.
+DELETE /api/blogs/{id} - Delete a blog post.<br />
 ## Farm Visit Scheduling:

-GET /api/visits - View all scheduled visits.
+GET /api/visits - View all scheduled visits.<br />
-POST /api/visits - Schedule a new farm visit.
+POST /api/visits - Schedule a new farm visit.<br />
 ## Image Management:

-POST /api/images/upload - Upload an image.
+POST /api/images/upload - Upload an image.<br />
-GET /api/images/{filename} - Retrieve an image by filename.
+GET /api/images/{filename} - Retrieve an image by filename.<br />
 ## Email Notifications:

-POST /api/notifications/send - Send an email notification.
+POST /api/notifications/send - Send an email notification.<br />
 ## Text-to-Speech:

-POST /api/text-to-speech - Convert text to speech in selected languages.
+POST /api/text-to-speech - Convert text to speech in selected languages.<br />
-Contributing
+## Contributing
 Contributions are welcome!
 If you have suggestions for new features or improvements, feel free to fork the repository and create a pull request.
 You can also open an issue to discuss any changes.

 ## Fork the Project<br />